skmgoldin/gemix/README.md

 # gemix
 The first thing to notice about this implementation of a JobCoin mixer is that the client is very thin.
 Nearly everything happens in the server.
 I wanted to move the mixing logic into a server which could manage many mix jobs simultaneously since a mixer with an empty house address isn't really providing any useful obfuscation.

+This repo was developed and tested with Node v8.16.0.

 # The CLI Client

 The CLI client is called `gemix`.
 It takes an `--api` argument specifying where it can find a mix server, followed by a list of output addresses.
 It returns a deposit address.